jogeshwar01/vest-exchange-ui/README.md

 - Built using **React**, **Node.js**, and **TypeScript**.
 - **TradingView's [`lightweight-charts`](https://github.com/tradingview/lightweight-charts)** library is used to render the candlestick chart.
+- Backend deployed on an EC2 instance.
+Frontend via S3 + Cloudfront.

 ## Setup and Installation